 The housing benefit is tax free.

-If you are receiving cash benefit, it may have an impact on your housing benefit.
+If you are receiving social assistance, it may have an impact on your housing benefit.

 If several people cohabit